 With 73% of transactions made by transponder, the entire 47 mile length of the E-470 beltway switched to all electronic tolling (AET) on July 4, 2009.14 The five main line toll plazas were removed.

-A new diamond interchange opened to drivers along E-470 at Quebec Street (Exit 41) on November 24, 2014.
-Work on the $5 million projects started in spring 2013.15 The E-470 Public Highway Authority authorized an $80 million widening project along the southeast leg of the toll road in February 2016.
-Expansion adds a lane in each direction from Parker Road to Quincy Avenue.
-Construction runs from spring 2016 to January 2018.16
+A new diamond interchange (Exit 41) opened along E-470 at Quebec Street on November 24, 2014.
+Work on the $5 million projects started in Spring 2013.15 The E-470 Public Highway Authority authorized an $80 million widening project along the southeast leg of the toll road in February 2016.
+Expansion added a lane in each direction from Parker Road to Quincy Avenue.
+Construction ran from Spring 2016 to January 2018.16

-Northwest Parkway extended the beltway system southwest from E-470 at Interstate 25 to U.S. 36 through Bloomfield.
-The 11-mile highway opened to traffic on November 24, 2003.
+Northwest Parkway extended the beltway system southwest from E-470 at Interstate 25 to U.S. 36 through Broomfield.
+The 11 mile long highway opened to traffic on November 24, 2003.
 Tolling on 9.5 miles of the parkway commenced on December 7, 2003.17 Further extension south through Golden encountered several hurdles over the ensuing decade.
 Known as Jefferson Parkway, the final leg of the western beltway will overlay portions of SH 128 and SH 93 south to Golden.

 - "E-470: Future looks good as aid rolls in."
 Denver Post, The (CO), November 13, 1989.

 - "E-470's first leg to open."
 Denver Post, The (CO), June 1, 1991.

 - "E-470's new route gains momentum - Contractor says revenue projections positive."
 Denver Post, The (CO), July 8, 1992.

 - "Realigned E-470 plan unveiled - Gun Club Road area residents vent anger."
 Denver Post, The (CO), September 11, 1992.